kyusuku/sign-up-form/README.md

 ## Try It Out

-👉 You can view and interact with the Sign-Up Form here: [Live Demo]
+👉 You can view and interact with the Sign-Up Form here: [Sign-up Form](https://kyusuku.github.io/sign-up-form/)

 ## Features

 - 🖊️ **User Input Fields:** Collects first name, last name, email, phone number, and password.
 - 🎨 **Modern Styling:** Uses CSS for a clean and structured design.
 - 🔄 **Interactive Feedback:** Highlights invalid fields in red for better user experience.
-- ❌ **No JavaScript Validation:** The form does not enforce password matching or other JavaScript-based validations.
-- 📏 **Fixed Layout:** The design is not responsive and is optimized for desktop view only.
+- 📏 **Fixed Layout:** Optimized for desktop view only.

 ## Technologies Used